Faeryn/OutwardWeaponSkillKeys/README.md

 Each keybind uses a skill depending on the currently equipped weapon.
 *Note: The mod does not add any new quick slots, the keybinds trigger the skills on their own.*

+It's strongly recommended to use Outward Config Manager to set HUD element position.

 ## Weapon skills
 ### Main hand weapon skills
 - **One-Handed Axe**: Talus Cleaver